smithy-lang/smithy/docs/source-2.0/spec/idl.rst

 Having to completely redefine a :ref:`resource identifier <resource-identifiers>` to use it in a structure or redefine a member from a :ref:`mixin <mixins>` to add additional traits can be cumbersome and potentially error-prone.
-The :token:`type elision syntax <smithy:ShapeMemberElided>` can be used to cut down on that repetition by prefixing the member name with a ``$``.
+Target elision syntax can be used to cut down on that repetition by prefixing the member name with a ``$``.
 If a member is prefixed this way, its target will automatically be set to the target of a mixin member with the same name.
 The following example shows how to elide the target for a member inherited from a mixin:

 .. code-block:: smithy